 - Discoloration of surfaces if left untreated

 Air purifiers are able to greatly help.
-Models with both a HEPA filter and and activated carbon filter can trap a large portion of these, both when someone is presently smoking or from the remnants of smoke.
+Models with both a HEPA filter and activated carbon filter can trap a large portion of these, both when someone is presently smoking or from the remnants of smoke.

 Be sure to stay healthy and safe – I recommend a good quality purifier with a well-rated reputation for alleviating smoke problems.